kindspells/astro-shield/README.md

 > value.

 ## Known limitations

-- For now, this integration only works for generated static content (the exported subresource integrity hashes could be used in dynamic contexts, but that does not cover the whole SSG use case)

 - The SRI hashes will be regenerated only when running `astro build`.
 This means that if you need them to be up to date when you run `astro dev`, then you will